UXDProtocol/uxd-program/README.md

     // In Collateral native units
     pub insurance_amount_deposited: u128,
     //
-    // The amount of collateral deposited by users to mint Redeemables
+    // The amount of collateral deposited by users to mint redeemable tokens
     // Updated after each mint/redeem
     // In Collateral native units
     pub collateral_amount_deposited: u128,
     //
-    // The amount of delta neutral position that is backing circulating redeemables.
+    // The amount of delta neutral position that is backing circulating redeemable tokens.
     // Updated after each mint/redeem
     // In Redeemable native units
     pub redeemable_amount_under_management: u128,